 Grace School of Theology is an institution that emphasizes the importance of the Christian perspective in all of its academic endeavors.
-At the heart of its mission and purposes is the School's commitment to the values and principles of the Christian faith through grace.
-By accepting the identity of being Christian, GRACE makes both explicit and implicit promises about the relationship between its words and actions.
+At the heart of its mission and purposes is the school's commitment to the values and principles of the Christian faith through grace.
+By accepting the Christian identity, Grace makes explicit and implicit promises about the relationship between its words and actions.
 This means that integrity defines the very core of its existence as an institution of higher learning.

-GRACE recognizes that it must demonstrate integrity in its practices and relationships.
-It is necessary that the School be able to show not only that it has policies and procedures, but also that those policies and procedures reflect the values and practices of its mission.
+Grace recognizes that it must demonstrate integrity in its practices and relationships.
+The School must be able to show that it has policies and procedures and that those policies and procedures reflect the values and practices of its mission.

-GRACE demonstrates integrity by its classroom performance, public representations, distribution of information, business practices, contractual arrangements, and relationships with internal and external constituencies.
-We adhere to the code of ethics accepted by the academic community as well as its specific standards of Christian behavior.
+Grace demonstrates integrity through its classroom performance, public representations, distribution of information, business practices, contractual arrangements, and relationships with internal and external constituencies.
+We adhere to the code of ethics accepted by the academic community and its specific standards of Christian behavior.

-Academic integrity is inherent in the nature of our educational tasks.
-This is reflected not only in the unique relationship between faculty and student but in the manner in which the School represents itself to the public.
-GRACE identifies itself as an evangelical Christian institution of higher learning, which indicates that the academic programs are developed and implemented for a perspective that is distinctly Christian.
-GRACE believes this perspective is consistently expressed in its written documents, academic programs, and in the conduct of its faculty, staff, administration, and students.
+Academic integrity is inherent in our educational tasks.
+This is reflected in the unique relationship between faculty and students and how the School represents itself to the public.
+Grace identifies itself as an evangelical Christian institution of higher learning, which indicates that the academic programs are developed and implemented from a distinctly Christian perspective.
+Grace believes this perspective is consistently expressed in its written documents, academic programs, and the conduct of its faculty, staff, administration, and students.

-Every faculty, staff, and administrator at GRACE is required to be a Christian in practice and belief and must give a statement of faith as part of the overall interview process for employment consideration.
-Students are informed about the ethics and values of GRACE and agree to abide by the codes of conduct as described in the Student Handbook.
-GRACE believes that Christian values and practices form the basis of all academic and administrative departments.
+Every faculty, staff, and administrator at Grace must be a Christian in practice and belief and give a statement of faith as part of the overall interview process for employment consideration.
+Students are informed about the ethics and values of Grace and agree to abide by the code of conduct described in the Student Handbook.
+Grace believes that Christian values and practices form the basis of all academic and administrative departments.